Calvin-cy/Unsupervised-Learning/NLPwriteup.md

 The recommendation function is based on the similarity of all the song features, therefore, the suggested songs contained very similar features to the input song

 ## Further steps
-- Since the dataset I have only contains song features , I didn't dig into user-behavior.
-I believe user-behavior is really important,so if i can get the dataset that has all the user information, I can divide them into different clusters that share similar song preferences and recommend songs based on other users from the same cluster
+- Since the dataset I have only contains song features , I can only do a conten-based model.If i can get the dataset that has all the user information, I can do a collaborative model by dividing the users into different clusters that share similar song preferences and recommend songs based on other users from the same cluster